 7. Do not be wise in your own eyes.
 Fear the

 Lord, and depart from evil.

-8. It will be a healing for your flesh and a refreshing for your bones.
+8. It will be healing for your navel and moisture for your bones.

 9. Honor the